Install Windows Vista,7,Server 2008 R2

 If only one XML file exists in the same folder, it will be automatically selected.

-WinHelper Flash drive (for non-WIMBOOT booting)
+WinHelper Flash drive (only if using non-default non-WIMBOOT boot process)

 This only applies if you answer ‘No’ when asked if you want to boot using WIMBOOT… If you are booting Easy2Boot from a USB Hard disk to install from Windows Install ISO files, you may also need a USB ‘WinHelper’ flash drive containing these 3 files –